kymikim0401/ESPCN_Pytorch/README.md

 For video test, I used a low-resolution, concert live video from one of my favorite singers in South Korea, Moon Sae Lee.
 Here is the Youtube link of the video: https://www.youtube.com/watch?v=t1qq60p8rz8

-Below is the comparison between original youtube video and result video with our train ESPCN:
+Below is the comparison between original youtube video and result video with our custom - trained ESPCN:
 | Original | Result |
 | :---:  | :---:  |
 | ![test_](https://user-images.githubusercontent.com/82307352/168539674-147e64e2-5a71-4063-8952-f133903adae7.gif)|![test_result](https://user-images.githubusercontent.com/82307352/168539455-42904b21-2fd4-462e-ab0c-7efe63b14616.gif)|